roskakori/pygount/README.rst

 Simply run and specify the folder to analyze recursively, for example::

-$ pygount ~/workspace/sometool
+$ pygount ~/development/sometool

-If you omit the folder, the current folder of you shell is used as starting point.
+If you omit the folder, the current folder of your shell is used as starting point.

 There are a couple of command line options, to find out more, run::